kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 You can use arithmetic operators on many types.
 If the operator does different things depending on whether the number is signed or unsigned, then you probably want to specify the value explicitly as an Int or UInt.

-TODO: Figure out the actual rules for arithmetic when numbers are different sizes or signed vs unsigned

 `a + b` : Addition

 `a - b` : Subtraction